bartkozal/vue-fraction-grid/README.md

 </grid-item>
 ```

-Hide the grid item by setting its size to `0/1`.
-Another useful option for responsive design.
+Hide the grid item by setting its size to `0/1`:

 ```html
 <grid-item size="0/1">